ugai/simple-mark-all-as-read/README.md

 2. Start Thunderbird and open the Add-ons Manager tab (*Tools menu* -> *Add-ons*).
 3. Drag and drop the archive into the Add-on Manager.

+## Known Issues

+- Sometimes multiple messages are not marked as read. 🤔🤔🤔

 ## License

 MIT License